RichardRed0x/dcrdocs/docs/getting-started/beginner-guide.md

 ## Welcome To Decred

-This beginner's guide introduces the project, and offers signposts to some useful pages and platforms.
+This beginner's guide introduces Decred, and offers signposts to some useful resources.

 Decred is an autonomous digital currency.
 Stakeholders make and enforce the blockchain's consensus rules, set a course for future development, and decide how the project's treasury is used to fund it.
-Decred's blockchain is similar to Bitcoin's, but with major aspects of [governance](/governance/governance/) baked into the protocol.
+Decred's blockchain is similar to Bitcoin's, but with major aspects of [governance](/governance/governance.md) baked into the protocol.

-[Proof of Work](/mining/proof-of-work/) miners play a similar role for Decred as they do for Bitcoin, but with Decred they only receive 60% of the block reward.
+[Proof of Work](/mining/proof-of-work.md) Miners play a similar role for Decred as they do for Bitcoin, but with Decred they only receive 60% of the block reward.

-[Ticket Voting](/mining/proof-of-stake/) is central to Decred's governance.
+[Ticket Voting](/mining/proof-of-stake.md) is central to Decred's governance.
 Decred holders can time-lock (or "stake") chunks of DCR to buy tickets.
-Tickets are randomly called to vote on-chain, this involves both approving the work of PoW Miners and voting Yes/No on any open [rule change proposals](/getting-started/user-guides/agenda-voting/).
+Tickets are randomly called to vote on-chain, this involves both approving the work of PoW Miners and voting Yes/No on any open [rule change proposals](/getting-started/user-guides/agenda-voting.md).
 30% of the block reward goes to the holders of the tickets that voted in that block.

-The remaining 10% of the block reward goes into a [Project Treasury fund]().
-Holders of live tickets decide how that treasury is used through [Politeia proposals and voting](/).
+The remaining 10% of the block reward goes into a [Project Treasury fund](http://explorer.dcrdata.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx).
+Holders of live tickets decide how that treasury is used through [Politeia proposals and voting](/governance/politeia.md).

-The [Decred Constitution](/getting-started/constitution/) sets out some guiding principles for the project, this is also subject to amendment through Politeia proposal.
+The [Decred Constitution](/getting-started/constitution.md) sets out some guiding principles for the project, the constitution is subject to amendment through Politeia proposals.

 ## Wallets